sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 Remember, one of the characteristics of a team is interdependence?
 Independent work is exactly what describes a group.
 A hunting team will only be able to kill a mammoth if they do it together.
 See my article on [mob programming](https://qase.io/blog/mob-programming/).

-Trust is fundamentally based on autonomy, as [research indicates](https://www.jstor.org/stable/30034987) that controlling behavior is interpreted as a lack of trust and an infringement on individual autonomy.

-Professionalism necessitates autonomy, but not in an unstructured manner that permits anything to be done.
-Rather, it involves working within the provided constraints of the market, professional knowledge and ethics to deliver high-value outcomes for clients.

-The era of simplistic, mechanistic Taylor-style reductionist management has long since passed, and imposing decisions on the process of work is a clear indicator of an attempt to control and a lack of trust.

 ## Lack of reciprocity